gleechi/gleechi.github.io/pages/knowledge/grasp_baking.md

 ---

-Like game developers know the concepts of "baking light" or "baking textures" in order to preprocess expensive computations and have faster access during runtime, we call our the preprocessing of interactions "baking."
+Like game developers know the concepts of "baking light" or "baking textures" in order to preprocess expensive computations and have faster access during runtime, we call our the preprocessing of interactions "baking object".

 ## Shape Baking and Grasp Baking

-Eventually, the goal is to have grasps for any object, but to get there, we also bake the shape of the object.
-We thus include "shape baking" as well as "grasp baking" into the baking process.
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectBaking}}">Object Baking</a> is a process that contains
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ShapeBaking}}">Shape Baking</a> and optionally
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspBaking}}">Grasp Baking</a> steps.

 * In order to bake shape, we need access to the 3D mesh data of the object.
 The input is the object mesh, the output is a semantic shape analysis of the object (such as its parts).

 * In order to bake grasps, we additionally need access to the 3D rig and 3D mesh of the hand.
-The input is the baked shape and the hand, the output is a set of generated grasps.
+The input is the baked object shape and the hand, the output is a set of grasps.

 {% include important.html content="If any of these inputs changes, the object needs to be rebaked." %}

 {% include tip.html content="For VR applications where humanoid hands are used, we have turned off the grasp baking step so that the baking process only include shape baking.
-As a result, the shape baking result will not be affected if you change 3D rig and 3D mesh of the hand." %}
+As a result, the shape baking result will NOT be affected if you change 3D rig and 3D mesh of the hand." %}

 ## Bakes are Project-Dependent

-The final baking is encoded in each deployed plugin version.
+The final object baking result is encoded in each deployed plugin version.
 This means that each plugin will be baked project-dependently, i.e. you can use a plugin that has been built for a project A for a project B, but for all objects in project B that have not also been baked in project A, you will not get natural grasps.

+{% include important.html content="If you have not baked your project, you can still enjoy the object interactive behaviors supported by [Object Articulation](object_articulation.html#object-articulation) feature.
+However, there will only be unnatural looking sticky hand like grasps (see [Grasp Interaction Type](grasp_interaction.html#grasp-interaction-type))." %}

 <!--
 ### The Process of Baking behind the Scenes